 Indian monument trail has 1.51 mile and reaches almost 1650 feet that took us a round-walk, 2 hours and forty minutes.
 Good exercise and indeed great views.
 They say that 20.000 visitors explore Squaw Peak, each year.
 Honestly, I have no clue how someone can count them, perhaps the number of flyers distributed could be a hint and we met perhaps 10 people along our trail, so, yes, the statistic is correct, there are 60 people/day trekking.

-There is also a „legend of a loverlorn Indian maiden who leapt to her death from the summit and a rock cairn marks the spot where she supposedly lies buried giving the mountain its original name – Mountain Monument.”
+The legend of a loverlorn Indian maiden who leapt to her death from the summit and a rock cairn marks the spot where she supposedly lies buried gave the mountain its original name – Mountain Monument.

-The landscape, the fresh air and cold water made the trekking having worth.
+The landscape, the fresh air and cold water made the trekking enjoyable and worthy.